-Replication, robustness checks, and extension of published work are possible only to the extent that published findings are computationally reproducible.
+Replication, robustness checks, and extension of published work are possible to the extent that published findings are first computationally reproducible.
 In other words, one must be able to reproduce tables and figures within a reasonable margin of error using the available data, code, and materials.
-To improve the computational reproducibility in economics, in July 2019 the American Economic Association updated its Data and Code Availability Policy to mandate pre-publication verification of computational reproducibility by the AEA Data Editor.
+In July 2019, to improve computational reproducibility in economics, the American Economic Association (AEA) updated their Data and Code Availability Policy to include pre-publication verification of computational reproducibility by the AEA Data Editor.

-- Training events for participants of major association meetings in economics (e.g. Allied Social Sciences Association, the Association for Public Policy Analysis and Management).
-Learn about upcoming ACRE training events here.
+- Training events for participants of major association meetings in economics (e.g., Allied Social Sciences Association, the Association for Public Policy Analysis and Management, the Western Economics Association International, etc.).
+Learn about past and upcoming ACRE training events here.

 - Guidance resources for improved workflow reproducibility for AEA authors.

-2. An online platform to facilitate the systematic sourcing, cataloging, and review of attempts to verify and improve the computational reproducibility of published work in economics.
-Its development also includes:
+The SSRP will facilitate the systematic sourcing, cataloging, and review of attempts to verify and improve the computational reproducibility of published work in economics.
+The platform will allow users to: